 Kaeng Dok Khae (แกงดอกแค) - Spicy Agasta Flower Curry

 Hua Hin Services presents Kaeng Dok Khae – a fragrant Thai curry made with Agasta flowers, coconut milk, and bold spices.
-This rare dish blends earthy florals with fiery chilies, lemongrass, and kaffir lime for a unique taste of Isan cuisine.
+This rare dish blends earthy florals with fiery chilies, lemongrass, and makrut lime for a unique taste of Isan cuisine.
 Perfect with steamed rice!

 Kaeng Dok Khae (แกงดอกแค) - Spicy Agasta Flower Curry